tatupesonen/formatbot/README.md

 # djs-prettier-format-bot

-Formats a reacted message using Prettier
+Formats a reacted message using Prettier & Unibeautify